cmpsc-481-s22-m1/CASTanet/README.md

 CASTanet is a fully-functional tool with a dynamic command line interface, built with the user in mind.
-To run the CASTanet CLI, in the home directory of your local, cloned repository and type the command:
+To run the CASTanet CLI, in the base directory of your local, cloned repository and type the command:

 ```python